maerics/dgst/README.md

-  help        Help about any command md4         Compute and print the "md4" digest of stdin. md5         Compute and print the "md5" digest of stdin. ripemd128   Compute and print the "ripemd128" digest of stdin. ripemd160   Compute and print the "ripemd160" digest of stdin. sha1        Compute and print the "sha1" digest of stdin.
+  help        Help about any command md4         Compute and print the "md4" digest of stdin. md5         Compute and print the "md5" digest of stdin. murmur      Compute and print the "murmur" digest of stdin. murmur3     Compute and print the "murmur3" digest of stdin. murmur3-128 Compute and print the "murmur3-128" digest of stdin. murmur3-64  Compute and print the "murmur3-64" digest of stdin. ripemd128   Compute and print the "ripemd128" digest of stdin. ripemd160   Compute and print the "ripemd160" digest of stdin. sha1        Compute and print the "sha1" digest of stdin.